Badminton-Apps/badman/README.md

 <hr>

 ## WIP
 Hi, right now most of project is still in prepartion to become publicly available.
 If you encounter any passwords, secrets, ...
-Please repor it via a issue.
+Please report it via a issue.

 The markdown files are still a draft (and mostly copied from the angular github).
 However the [Commit guidelines][commit] still apply